Madjakul/MiNER/README.md

 # MiNER
 ---

-MiNER: a way to learn an efficient named entity recognition model, using only dictionaries.
+MiNER: a way to learn an efficient named entity recognition model, using only dictionnaries.

 ## Overview